jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 04/28/22: Added ability to follow links to markdown files with an anchor and then jump to the appropriate heading (if one exists)
 * 04/27/22: Add in some list item functionality (not mapped to anything by default yet)
 * 04/26/22: Set command name to `false` in `mappings` table to disable mapping
 * 04/25/22: Specify mode in mappings table